 Game of Thrones

 If you’ve found yourself obsessed with who is going to take the Iron Throne, fantasising about riding dragons or simply wishing Brienne of Tarth was your best friend and personal protector then you’ll be pleased to know you can follow in your favourite’s footsteps.
-Filmed all over the world, Game of Thrones’ incredible landscapes mean that you’ll be finding filming locations everywhere.
+Filmed all over the world, Game of Thrones incredible landscapes mean that you’ll be finding filming locations everywhere you go.
 From Kingsroad (known in real life by its equally awesome name: The Dark Hedges) in Northern Ireland to Kings Landing in Dubrovnik, Croatia you’ll love these destinations.
-And, even though you cannot travel there by dragon, some of these locations are easy to visit by cruise!
+And, even though you can’t travel there by dragon, some of these locations are easy to visit by cruise.

-The Dark Hedges, a beautiful avenue of beech trees famous for appearing as Kingsroad in Game of Thrones, is located on Bregagh Road between Armoy and Stranocum in County Antrim, Northern Ireland.
-This is perhaps the most famous UK filming location from Game of Thrones, however several locations in Country Antrim were used during the series.
+The Dark Hedges, a beautiful avenue of beech trees famous for appearing as Kingsroad, is located on Bregagh Road between Armoy and Stanocum in County Antrim, Northern Ireland.

-For those seeking Game of Thrones locations in the sunshine, head to the coastal city of Dubrovnik, Croatia.
+For those seeking Game of Thrones locations in the sunshine, head to the coastal city of Dubrovnik in Croatia.
 A popular stop on many cruises in the Adriatic, Dubrovnik is a treasure trove of filming locations, many of which are open to the public.
 In fact, Old Town is the main filming location of King’s Landing.
-Throughout the Old Town you’ll notice things that you’ve seen on screen like Pile Gate which serves as the entrance to the city, and the Jesuit Staircase, which was part of Cersei’s season 5 walk of shame.
+Throughout the Old Town, you’ll notice things that you’ve seen on screen like Pile Gate which serves as the entrance to the city and the Jesuit Staircase, which was part of Cersei’s season 5 walk of shame.

 The Secret Life of Walter Mitty